Athlitiki Enosi Larissa F.C.

-Athlitiki Enosi Larissa Football Club (ΠΑΕ ΑΕΛ – Αθλητικής Ένωσης Λάρισας), often known as AEL or Larissa, is a Greek professional football club based in the city of Larissa, capital of Greece's Thessaly region.
+Athlitiki Enosi Larissa Football Club (ΠΑΕ ΑΕΛ – Αθλητικής Ένωσης Λάρισας), often known as AEL or Larissa, and AEL Novibet for sponsorship reasons, is a Greek professional football club based in the city of Larissa, capital of Greece's Thessaly region.

-AEL is one of the biggest Greek football teams and widely considered as the biggest team in Greece outside Athens and Thessaloniki.
 Founded in 1964, when 4 of the most prominent local football clubs decided to unite, it is directly associated with the city of Larissa and its representation.
 The club's emblem, is a rising horse and its colors are crimson and white.
-It is the only team based outside the major Greek cities (Athens and Thessaloniki) to have won the Greek Championship, which happened in the 1987–88 season.
-AEL has also won the Greek Cup twice (1984–85 and 2006–07) and came runners-up in the Cup finals of 1982 and 1984.
-This record places the club among the 5 top teams in the history of professional Greek football.
-The team is followed by a loud and loyal fanbase, and has a strong rivalry with other big teams in Greece, such as PAOK and Olympiacos.
+It is the only team based outside of the major Greek cities (Athens and Thessaloniki) to have won the Greek Championship, which happened in the 1987–88 season.
+AEL has also won the Greek Cup twice (1984–85 and 2006–07) and came runners-up in the Cup finals of 1982 and 1984.Is the second biggest club outside Athens and Thessaloniki.OFI Crete is the biggest one.The team is followed by a loud and loyal fanbase, and has a strong rivalry with other big teams in Greece, such as PAOK and Olympiacos.

-AEL has also participated in European competitions, reaching the league phase of UEFA Cup in 2007-2008.
-Most notably, it has reached the quarter finals of the UEFA Cup Winner's Cup during the 1984-1985 season.
+AEL had also participated in European competitions, reaching the league phase of UEFA Cup in 2007-2008.
+Most notably, it has reached the quarter finals of the UEFA Cup Winner's Cup during the 1984–85 season.

-AEL play their home games at AEL FC Arena, a pure football ground with a capacity of 17,118 seats which can expeand to 33,000 making it the third largest Stadium in Greece.
-The team will compete in the top-tier Greek Super League competition, after sealing the North Group league of Super League 2.
+AEL play their home games at AEL FC Arena, a pure football ground with a capacity of 17,118 seats which can expand to 33,000 making it the third largest Stadium in Greece.

 History

 Athletic Union of Larissa, The "Queen of Thessaly", the "Queen of the lowlands".
-AEL, is the club that represents one of the greatest Greek football prefectures.
+AEL, is the club that represents the Greek prefecture of Larissa.
 One Championship, two cups, four finals and many important successes at European level compose the temporal profile of the top team of the Greek region.